fatocwb/design-recursos-para-devs/readme.md

 | Website&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Description |
 | ----------------------- | ------------------ |
+| [Tool in one (css filter)](https://toolinone.com/css-filter-color/) | Conversão de uma cor hex em css filter.
+| [Real Time Colors](https://www.realtimecolors.com/) | A platform that allows for you to visualize and realize all your color choices to a website.
 | [Colorlab](https://getcolorlab.com) | Create color palette, gradients, color scales, check contrast all in one place.
 | [Color Brewer 2](https://colorbrewer2.org/)| The original color palette generator, also supporting color blindness.
 Probably the scientifically best option.
 Also probably not the prettiest. |
 | [Huetone](https://github.com/ardov/huetone)| A tool to create accessible color systems. |